aitorllj93/angular-nest-starter/README.md

 Run `ng serve api` for a dev server.
 Navigate to http://localhost:3333/api.
 The api will automatically reload if you change any of the source files.

 ## Build

+### storybook
+Run `npm run build-storybook` to build the storybook.
+The build artifacts will be stored in the `storybook-static/` directory.

 ### app
 Run `ng build app` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.